About the client

 Our collaboration began with an Agile team of five, with developers and test engineers extending our customer’s core team.
 The initial phase involved detecting and removing defects in the first version of the map update component.
 This component is delivered as part of a comprehensive software development kit that allows OEMs to build embedded navigation solutions for in-vehicle infotainment.

-Our Intellias team also implemented algorithms for full and incremental map updates.
+Our Intellias team also implemented algorithms for full and incremental over-the-air updates for maps in automotive.
 Full updates completely overwrite data for either all or specific regions, while incremental updates apply special patches containing only parts of the new map content.
 Incremental updates are an alternative to full updates in case of patchy network coverage.

 All software undergoes rigorous testing including unit, integration, security, and end-to-end tests; automated testing predominates over the manual.
 The majority of tests are run on the real hardware used in production and prototype in-car infotainment devices.